The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 Any views or opinions expressed are solely those of the author and do not represent those of any companies for which the author is or has been working.

-This article was first published in the D!gitalist Magazine.
+This article was first published in the SAP Blog.